SDS-192-Intro/MP1/README.md

 ## Record standards and submit assignment

 12. Open `standards.Rmd`, and under each heading, indicate how the work you completed for this project demonstrated fluency in that standard.
+Just 1-2 sentences per standard!
 13. When you are done, you should save both .Rmd files, knit the documents, commit changes, and then push changes back to GitHub.
 That's it for submission.
 You don't need to submit anything on Moodle.

 # Evaluation